-The national GP patient survey results were published in January 2016.
-The results showed the practice was performing generally above local and national averages.
-294 survey forms were distributed and 109 were returned.
-This represented over 2% of the practice's patient list.
+The national GP patient survey results were published on 7 January 2016.
+The results showed the practice was performing in line with local and national averages.
+240 survey forms were distributed and 130 were returned.
+This represented about 2% of the practice's patient list.

-- 93% of patients found it easy to get through to this practice by phone compared to the national average of 73%. - 88% of patients were able to get an appointment to see or speak to someone the last time they tried compared to the national average of 76%. - 94% of patients described the overall experience of this GP practice as good compared to the national average of 85%.
+- 97% of patients found it easy to get through to this practice by phone compared to the national average of 73%. - 91% of patients were able to get an appointment to see or speak to someone the last time they tried compared to the national average of 76%. - 94% of patients described the overall experience of this GP practice as good compared to the national average of 85%.

-• 88% of patients said they would recommend this GP practice to someone who has just moved to the local area compared to the national average of 79%.
+• 93% of patients said they would recommend this GP practice to someone who has just moved to the local area compared to the national average of 79%.

 As part of our inspection we also asked for CQC comment cards to be completed by patients prior to our inspection.
-We received 39 comment cards which were all positive about the standard of care received.
-However some patients commented that on occasion they could not see the GP of their choice.
+We received 14 comment cards which were all positive about the standard of care received.
+Patients had written that the service was very clean and well organised, that the GPs and nurses were professional and dedicated and that the receptionists were friendly and helpful.

-We spoke with three patients during the inspection.
-All three patients said they were satisfied with the care they received and thought staff were approachable, committed and caring.
+We spoke with five patients during the inspection.
+All five patients said they were satisfied with the care they received and thought staff were approachable, committed and caring.